JetBrains/guide/site/python/tips/optimize-imports/index.md

 PyCharm can clean all of that up using Optimize Imports, which cleans up your imports based on settings you can save.
 This action can be run on a single file or across _all files in a project_.
 Also, the _Commit_ dialog box has a checkbox to run it in the _Before Commit_ section.

-Finally, PyCharm Professional applies all of this to imports in other languages such as JavaScript and TypeScript.
+Finally, PyCharm with Pro subscription applies all of this to imports in other languages such as JavaScript and TypeScript.